Nearest River: 2km

 Events in the Region

 Every summer Labeaume hosts a music festival.
 ‘Labeaume en Musique’ fills the pretty cobbled town with the sounds of opera, classical and other genres of music as delicious as the local food and bubbly.
-Don’t forget your cushion for the pebbled beach.
+Don’t forget your cushion for the pebbled beach, so you can sit and enjoy the music from the riverside stage, with the illuminated rock face behind providing a natural amphitheatre.
+2020 dates to be confirmed.

 Off Parc Activities